wetransform/inspire-extensions/patterns/_posts/2016-06-03-composition.markdown

 ## XML Instance Example

+Composition is highly similar to adding a property to your class, to a degree that it's indistinguishable on the encoding level.
 Instances using this pattern are usually encoded using an in-place encoding:

 <pre class="line-numbers" data-src="/patterns/examples/composition.xml">
 <code class="language-xml">